 Document Store is a generic solution to store and retrieve different kind of documents.
-Namely, documents Printed to SavaPage, Downloaded as PDF or printed to Proxy Printers.
+Namely, documents [Printed to SavaPage](#), [Downloaded as PDF](#) or printed to [Proxy Printers](#).
 Each kind of document is persisted in a separate storage branch, based on its source or destination.

 - Documents are either stored for an extended or limited period of time.
-These two period types correspond with two types of stores: Archive for long-term, and Journal for short-term storage. - When in a use case, Archive and Journal are both applicable for the same branch, the Archive branch takes precedence to store the document. - Document Store is persisted on the host file system, as described in [Appendix F, File Locations](#) [331]: path '/opt/savapage/server/data/doc-archive' and '/opt/savapage/server/data/doc-journal'. - Documents are stored with their metadata in a unique identifying file path of year, month, day, hour and document UUID.
+These two period types correspond with two types of stores: Archive for long-term, and Journal for short-term storage. - When in a use case, Archive and Journal are both applicable for the same branch, the Archive branch takes precedence to store the document. - Document Store is persisted on the host file system, as described in [Appendix F, File Locations](#) [355]: path '/opt/savapage/server/data/doc-archive' and '/opt/savapage/server/data/doc-journal'. - Documents are stored with their metadata in a unique identifying file path of year, month, day, hour and document UUID.
 Expired documents are deleted at a daily schedule.
-Deletion is a technical operation where file path branches are pruned according to their timestamp fingerprint26.
-If you want to keep a branch beyond the time limit, make sure to back-up the corresponding file path in time. - Stored documents can be retrieved (downloaded) from the Document Log in all Web Apps. - Currently Print Archive and Print Journal branches are supported for Proxy Print Jobs.
-When needed other branches can be implemented. - Consult [Section 4.8.2.1, "Proxy Printer Identity"](#) [118] on how to disable Print Archive and Print Journal for individual printers. - See [Section 4.5.4.2, "User Privileges"](#) [102] on how to enable storage access for User Groups. - [Section 3.5.5.1, "Print Archive"](#) [51] shows how the Archive option is presented in the Print Job Settings dialog.
+Deletion is a technical operation where file path branches are pruned according to their timestamp fingerprint.
+If you want to keep a branch beyond the time limit, make sure to back-up the corresponding file path in time.